What Is the CFTC Commitment of Traders Report?

 Historical Examples

-- Crude Oil (2007–2008): Researchers identified a significant decline in Producer Short positions as early as August 2007 — more than nine months before the price peaked in mid-2008.
-Insiders were reducing hedges before the public understood the supply dynamic.
+- Crude Oil, August 2007 — nine months before the top.
+Researchers identified a significant decline in Producer Short positions well before crude peaked in mid-2008.
+Commercial Hedgers were quietly reducing hedges before the public understood the supply dynamic.

-- Agricultural Futures (1970s, 1990s): Major crop price spikes in wheat, corn, and soybeans were characterised by extreme commercial short positioning as producers aggressively locked in elevated prices — signalling the insiders viewed the rallies as unsustainable.
+- Agricultural Futures, 1970s and 1990s.
+Major wheat, corn, and soybean price spikes were each characterised by extreme Commercial short positioning as farmers and processors aggressively locked in elevated prices — a signal that the insiders viewed the rallies as unsustainable.

 Live Example: Two Extremes, One Week